dikyardiyanto17/mediasoup-nodejs/README.md

 ### 0.1.0
 - Host title is not displayed when host is changing
 ### 0.1.1
-- Bug on socket.on('mic-config', .....) audio track is null
+- Bug on socket.on('mic-config', .....) audio track is null (&#x2713;)
-- Bug when append video visualization on screensharing mode is error
+- Bug when append video visualization on screensharing mode is error, sometime screensharing is not displayed or audio is not working properly (A is screen sharing mode and new user is joining) (&#x2713;)
+- Bug when screen share mode sometime its user video changed to screensharing (&#x2713;)

 ## Test Log
 ### 0.1.0